addomam/hotwire/readme.md

 That's all that's required in the `flake.nix` for this to work.
 The expected format and locations of the rest of the files are described below.

-## Conventions

-### Naming

-This module was written to follow the [upstream nixpkgs convention](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md#code-conventions) that file names are `kebab-case` and Nix values are `lowerCamelCase`.
-If your files follow this convention and are in `kebab-case`, your flake outputs will automatically be converted to `lowerCamelCase`.
-For example, if you have a package in `packages/my-cool-package.nix` or `packages/my-cool-package/default.nix`, the corresponding flake output will be `.#packages.myCoolPackage`.

-### Directory Structure

-This module expects to find a directory structure largely resembling the structure of a flake's outputs.
-For instance, it expects to find files for the `nixosConfigurations` output in the `nixos-configurations` directory.
-In an output's directory, every file with a `.nix` extension and directory containing a `default.nix` file is expected to correspond to an output.
-For files or directories that satisfy those conditions, the corresponding output's name will be based on the source's name as described above in [naming](#naming).

-For more details on how a specific output is handled, see it's section below.

-### Modules Default to Disabled

-This module will default to automatically importing all modules into your configurations.
-As such, you should gate your modules' functionality behind an `enable` option.
-This ensures all modules can be automatically imported without issue and the desired behavior can be explicitly enabled.

 ## Flake Options

 - `hotwire.enable`